Higgs boson: Decay

 Since it interacts with all the massive elementary particles of the SM, the Higgs boson has many different processes through which it can decay.
 Each of these possible processes has its own probability, expressed as the branching ratio; the fraction of the total number decays that follows that process.
-The SM predicts these branching ratios as a function of the Higgs mass (see plot).
+The SM predicts these branching ratios as a function of the Higgs mass (see plot, right).